aremaniac/installing-rabbitmq-in-ubuntu1504/README.md

 Here is guide and useful links that may help you when installing RabbitMQ on older version of Ubuntu, especially in Ubuntu 15.10.

-As far i know there is no tutorial out there that explaining about how to install RabbitMQ in Ubuntu 15.10, and I decided to use tutorial installation for Ubuntu 18.4.
+As far i know there is no tutorial out there that explaining about how to install RabbitMQ in Ubuntu 15.10, and I decided to use tutorial installation for Ubuntu 18.04.

-I also have tried tutorial for Ubuntu 20.04 and above and it appears did not work, I think because the installation package has too many differences and simple it is not compatible to Ubuntu 15.10.
+I also have tried tutorial for Ubuntu 20.04 and above and it appears did not work, I think because the installation package has too many differences and simply it is not compatible to Ubuntu 15.10.

-Ok, lets begin :
+Ok, let's begin :

-**Install Erlang**
+**Installing Erlang**

 Add the following source list :